Inaki-McKearney/weather-app/README.md

-# 🌦 :umbrella: React Weather App
+# :umbrella: React Weather App

-:white_sun_rain:
-:umbrella:
 A simple react app for displaying the current weather by location.

 ## Live Demo